3 Bean Vegan and Quinoa Dish for all the family, vegan and meatlovers to enjoy

 We usually prepare the same dish, but in one pan will use regular ground beef and in the second one we will have vegan ground meat.

-Use a 1/3 of all the following ingredients for the regular mince and 2/3 to the vegan mince.
+Use 1/3 of all the following ingredients for the regular mince and 2/3 for the vegan mince.

 - 1 packet (2½ cups) quinoa

 - 2 tins tomato and onion mix